 - Head back towards the city

-In case you want to head to Stanley, stand at the bus stop on the same side of the road.
-There are plenty of things to do in Stanley, and you can always read our blog to get some inspiration.
+In case you want to head to Stanley, stand at the bus stop on the same side of the road, and catch any bus headed to Stanley Village.
+These would include numbers 6, 6A, 73, and 260.

 On the other hand, if you want to head back to the city, cross the road carefully and wait for one of the buses or a taxi.